srittau/typeshed-completion/README.md

 # typeshed-completion

-This repository is supposed to document how complete the Python stubs of [typeshed](https://github.com/python/typeshed) are in comparison to Python 3.8's standard library.
+This repository is supposed to document how complete the Python stubs of [typeshed](https://github.com/python/typeshed) are in comparison to Python's standard library.

 ## Find problems